 Divide the plants every two to three years, after flowering.
 Keeps groups of the bulbs together and puts single ones into a different pot with one another, as these will eventually flower.
 Throw away any old backbulbs that are black, soggy or empty.
 Good-quality, free-draining orchid mix should be used for the repotting operation and containers should be around 30cm in diameter.
 Don't plant the bulbs too deep - they should be almost sitting on top of the potting mix.
 The plants should be protected from snails and cabbage grubs.

 The pots can be grouped under trees or on tables, paving or steps.
 They can also be brought indoors for short periods when in bloom.
-As they are in fact epiphytic plants in the wild, I would like to try growing them in the fork of a tree one day.
+As they are in fact epiphytic plants in the wild, I would like to try growing them in the fork of a tree one day or in a raised tree guard filled with orchid bark.
 Our climate is perfect for these stunning plants.
 In very frosty regions, the buds can be damaged, so move pots to a protected area at this time.
 Picked flowers will last for many weeks in a vase.

 For more information, visit the Orchid Society of NSW.